 a future solution.

-provides the customer with details on required software, product size,
+the customer with details on required software, product size, required

-required memory, service packs where appropriate and publicly available
+memory, service packs where appropriate, and publicly available drivers.

-including the minimum and recommended size when defining memory and
+It is worth including the minimum and recommended size when defining

 How do I

 test a component? - Thorough testing is paramount to the success